 You might be wondering what types of loft conversion exists.
 In general, there are six main kinds of Loft conversion given below:

 has the least amount of structural work to the existing space.
 And are thus the most cost-effective.
-The only changes that are made are windows added.
+The only changes that are made are the windows added.

 2. Dormer Loft Conversions:

 They are the most popular choice since dormer roof design ideas are the simplest way to add light.
 And an increased amount of roof space with the largest headroom.
 The dormer roof design on the sides or rear of the house is modified to add a wide, flat-roofed dormer.

 Most found on either end-terrace or semi-detached houses side.
 The hipped side roof is removed and straight up to form a new vertical gable is then constructed up the end wall.